Thousands of shoes are on sale for Prime Day — plus up to 66% off fashion finds

 Vera Bradley Laptop Organizer

 This waterproof laptop case and organizer is perfect for commuters who never know what the day will bring them.
-Now at 23 percent off, make your commute to work a little bit easier.
+Now at 23% off, make your commute to work a little bit easier.

 Michael Kors Stainless Steel Watch

-This stainless steel watch from Michael Kors is now 52 percent off.
+This stainless steel watch from Michael Kors is now 52% off.
 Reviewers rave about this "elegant" accessory, which is perfect to gift.

 Ray-Ban Flat Lens Sunglasses